charliecalvert/charliecalvert.github.io/elves/_posts/2023-09-08-tech-jekyll.markdown

 These are notes to help me track how I am using [Jekyll][jekyll].

-I've created a series of scripts that begin with a word **SearchChaio** that do useful tasks.
+I've created a series of scripts that begin with the word **SearchChaio** that do useful tasks.
 I've also created a script called  **create-post.sh** that will create a new post.

 find . -iname "202?-??-??-*" | sort -n -t _